Dimvy-Clothing-brand/nvm/README.md

     nvm uninstall <version>
     ```

-For more detailed usage instructions, refer ▋
+For more detailed usage instructions, refer to the [official documentation](https://github.com/nodoubtz/nvm#usage).